maksaito/proteOMZ_visualization_app_public/README.md

 This application makes use of Bokeh (https://github.com/bokeh/bokeh) and pandas (https://github.com/pandas-dev/pandas).
 It is important to use the exact version of Bokeh in particular; see enviornment.yml.

+To make full use of the map plots, you will need to input your own Google API key into the visualization_application.py file (location is noted).
+To acquire a gmaps API key, see https://cloud.google.com/maps-platform/.

 ## More Information
 Description of Saito laboratory: http://www.whoi.edu/page.do?pid=36296